unigrid-project/unigrid-project.github.io/docs/governance/dao_updates_03.md

 ## Vote and Snapshot Schedule

 The voting process is a critical step in the approval and implementation of these changes.
-We will be taking a snapshot of the vote results on Friday, March 1st, at 12 PM GMT.
+We will be taking a snapshot of the vote results on Monday, March 4th, at 12 PM GMT.
 This snapshot will ensure that all votes are accurately recorded and accounted for, reflecting the collective decision of our community.

 ## Comparison